2014–15 Alabama Crimson Tide women's basketball team

-The 2014–15 Alabama Crimson Tide men's basketball team represents the University of Alabama in the 2014–15 college basketball season.
+The 2014–15 Alabama Crimson Tide women's basketball team represented the University of Alabama in the 2014–15 college basketball season.
 The Crimson Tide, led by second year head coach Kristy Curry, played their games at Foster Auditorium with two games at Coleman Coliseum and were members of the Southeastern Conference.
 They finished the season 13–19, 2–14 in SEC play to finish in last place.
 They lost in the first round of the SEC women's tournament to Vanderbilt.